 The main disadvantage for an apartment is that the stand will take up much more space than the hammock itself.
 You can fold a hammock up into almost nothing, but the stand will often break down into 4 or 5 pieces.

-A fabric hammock is usually made of cotton or canvas, but you might find polyester ones too.
+A hammock bed is usually made of cotton or canvas, but you might find polyester, rope or nylon ones too.
 It’ll feature a spreader bar at each end, which helps to keep the hammock open while you’re sitting in it.

 It’s perhaps the best choice for a balcony hammock because it’s comfortable, will often come with pillows, and can be hung up on a stand or a wall.